-Because the expectation is to have interesting discussions during class, class attendance is required and receives 10 points for each of the 9 class (90 points total).
-Students should sign in for each class.
+Because the expectation is to have interesting discussions during class, class attendance is required and receives 9 points for each of the 10 class (90 points total).
+Students must sign in for each class.

-Quizzes will be taken on Canvas before each class that has an article reading assignment to ensure that students are prepared for class discussion.
+Quizzes will be taken on Canvas during the ~24 hours before each class that has a reading assignment to ensure that students are prepared for class discussions.
 There are no quizzes for the first and last classes of the quarter.
-The online quizzes will be posted by noon the day before class.
+The online quizzes will be posted by around noon the day before class.
 Quizzes are open-book but must be taken individually with no collusion or outside help.
-Each student is required to take the quizzes independently with no input from others.
-For this class, open book means you can access the class paper, other research papers, and reference material, but you cannot post the homework question for others to answer.
-No Chegging - your own work and thought is required for learning.
-There will be 7 quizzes, each with 6 questions worth 2 points each for a total of 12 points per quiz (84 points total).
+For this class, open book means you can access the class paper, other research papers, videos, and reference material, but you cannot post the homework question for others to answer or get answers from any other person or group.
+No Chegging - your own work and thought is required for your learning.
+There will be 8 quizzes, each with 6 questions worth 2 points each for a total of 12 points per quiz (96 points total).